 Top Pick for Weather Resistance and Stretching "3 Seasons"

 Hilleberg Anjan 2 GT

-Our testers reach for the Hilleberg Anjan GT when they expect to encounter harsh weather.
-This is the best choice if you need a tent that will do the job from the very earliest thaw of spring to the first winter squall.
-Whether bike touring around the world, or car camping at the local park, the Hilleberg Anjan 2 provides the ultimate balance of low weight, complete weather resistance, generous comfort, and exceptional strength and durability.
+Our testers tote the Hilleberg Anjan GT when they know harsh weather could be in the forecast.
+This is the best option if you need a tent that will do the job from the very earliest thaw of spring to the first winter squall.
+Whether bike touring around the world or car camping at the local park, the Hilleberg Anjan 2 provides exceptional weather resistance, comfort, strength and durability at a manageable weight.
 We used the Anjan on multi-day trips from Maine to Washington state, carried it along on a bicycle tour down the Baja peninsula, and took it through India and Nepal.